kubedb/docs/docs/guides/elasticsearch/elasticsearch-dashboard/kibana/index.md

 - `spec.topology` - specifies the node-specific properties for the Elasticsearch cluster.
   - `topology.master` - specifies the properties of master nodes.
     - `master.replicas` - specifies the number of master nodes.
-    - `master.storage` - specifies the master node storage information that passed to the StatefulSet.
+    - `master.storage` - specifies the master node storage information that passed to the PetSet.
   - `topology.data` - specifies the properties of data nodes.
     - `data.replicas` - specifies the number of data nodes.
-    - `data.storage` - specifies the data node storage information that passed to the StatefulSet.
+    - `data.storage` - specifies the data node storage information that passed to the PetSet.
   - `topology.ingest` - specifies the properties of ingest nodes.
     - `ingest.replicas` - specifies the number of ingest nodes.
-    - `ingest.storage` - specifies the ingest node storage information that passed to the StatefulSet.
+    - `ingest.storage` - specifies the ingest node storage information that passed to the PetSet.

 Let's deploy the above yaml by the following command: